 In addition, she is an active thought leader on emerging issues in the bank regulatory space, and has authored articles on a wide range of bank regulatory topics, including in Lexology: Getting the Deal Through, Thomson Reuters, and Bloomberg Law.

-Ms. Hashmall is recognized as an “up-and-coming attorney” in Financial Services Regulation: Banking (Compliance) by Chambers USA (2021), where she receives praise for being “smart as a whip and highly analytical.”
+Ms. Hashmall is recognized as an “up-and-coming attorney” in Financial Services Regulation: Banking (Compliance) by Chambers USA (2021-2022), where she receives praise for her negotiation skills and for being “solutions-orientated.”
+In previous editions of the guide, clients note that she is “smart as a whip and highly analytical.”
+She is also recognized by The Legal 500 US (2022) for Financial Services Regulation.

 Ms. Hashmall clerked for the Hon.
 Douglas H. Ginsburg of the U.S. Court of Appeals for the District of Columbia Circuit from 2010 to 2011.